 by the Commission within 30 days after the date of the Commission's

 (3) Failure to provide the information requested within

 the required time is grounds for disciplinary action under Chapter

 and apprentice inspectors may renew a license on inactive status.

-Inspectors are not required to complete continuing
+(2) Inspectors are not required to complete continuing

-education courses as a condition of renewing a license on inactive status but must satisfy
+education courses as a condition of renewing a license on inactive

-(f) If the license has been expired for less than six
+(1) If a license has been expired for less than six

-months, the license holder may renew the license by filing the prescribed
+months, a license holder may renew the license by:

-application for renewal, paying the appropriate late renewal fee to
+(B) paying the appropriate late renewal fee as required

 lapse in active licensure, an apprentice or real estate inspector